USS Ranger (1777): Continental Navy

 Captain Jones was detached to command Bonhomme Richard, leaving Lieutenant Simpson, his first officer, in command.
-Ranger departed Brest on August 21, reaching Portsmouth, New Hampshire on October 15, in company with Providence and Boston, plus three prizes taken in the Atlantic.
+Ranger departed Brest on 21 August, reaching Portsmouth, New Hampshire on 15 October, in company with Providence and Boston, plus three prizes taken in the Atlantic.

-The sloop departed Portsmouth on February 24, 1779 joining with the Continental Navy ships Queen of France and Warren in preying on British shipping in the North Atlantic.
+The sloop departed Portsmouth on 24 February 1779 joining with the Continental Navy ships Queen of France and Warren in preying on British shipping in the North Atlantic.
 Seven prizes were captured early in April, and brought safely into port for sale.
-On 18 June, Ranger was underway again with Providence and Queen of France, capturing two Jamaicamen in July and nine more vessels off the Grand Banks of Newfoundland.
+On 18 June, Ranger was underway again with Providence and Queen of France, capturing two West Indiamen in July and nine more vessels off the Grand Banks of Newfoundland.
 Of the 11 prizes, three were recaptured, but the remaining eight, with their cargoes, were worth over a million dollars when sold in Boston.

-Underway on November 23, Ranger was ordered to Commodore Whipple's squadron, arriving at Charleston on December 23, to support the garrison there under siege by the British.
-On January 24, 1780, Ranger and Providence, in a short cruise down the coast, captured three transports, loaded with supplies, near Tybee, Georgia.
+Underway on 23 November, Ranger was ordered to Commodore Whipple's squadron, arriving at Charleston on 23 December, to support the garrison there under siege by the British.
+On 24 January 1780, Ranger and Providence, in a short cruise down the coast, captured three transports, loaded with supplies, near Tybee, Georgia.
 The British army tasked with capturing Charleston was also discovered in the area.
 Ranger and Providence sailed back to Charleston with the news.
 Shortly afterwards the British commenced the final push.
 Although the channel and harbor configuration made naval operations and support difficult, Ranger took a station in the Cooper River, and was captured when Charleston fell on 11 May 1780.